ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities/member-tools.md

 The Mass Notification Export utility enables you to export a CSV file of the ID, screen name, username, and email address for all your Members.
 This action will be logged to the `/cp/logs/cp`.

-This can be used to notify users in the unfortunate event of a data breach, such as is required by the .
-We recommend to validating the email addresses before sending any mass notification emails, otherwise your server could end up blocked.
+This can be used to notify users in the unfortunate event of a data breach.
+We recommend validating the email addresses before sending any mass notification emails, otherwise your server could end up blocked.
 Any of the following services will validate email addresses:

 - [Email Verifier App](https://www.emailverifierapp.com)
 - [VerifyEmailAddress.org](https://www.verifyemailaddress.org)